 A latent love of prairie is hard to posit in a state that destroyed 99 percent of it.
 The grassland that elicits the deepest knowledge of Illinoisans is the field of corn.
-Similarly, the standard subdivision streetscape—mown grass beneath scattered tall trees, decorated with flowering shrubs—is Jensen's wild "prairie grove" of the 1890s tamed by suburban manners.
+Similarly, Jensen's wild "prairie grove" of the 1890s survives only where it is tamed by suburban manners, in the standard subdivision streetscape of mown grass beneath scattered tall trees and decorated with flowering shrubs.

 A recent study of private owners of rare ecosystems in Minnesota found that owners of oak woodlands tend to appreciate them and maintain them.
 Owners of wetlands or prairies—swamps and weeds, in the vernacular—tend to do neither, and often try to "improve" such landscapes in ecologically inappropriate ways.
 This complicates the working lives of conservationists in a state like Illinois, where ecosystem protection almost always requires the cooperation of private landowners.